ceford/cefjdemos-data-jdm-help-en/articles/private-messages/private-messages-read.md

 ## Tips

-- Only users who are members of the "Super Users" and "Administrator" groups have access to this screen, unless User Group permissions have been altered for this component via the Private Messages Options screen.
+- Only users who are members of the `Super Users` and `Administrator` groups have access to this screen, unless other User Group permissions have been altered for this component via the Private Messages Options screen.